akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 40 – The Queen’s Solar (Late January 1115)
+### Chapter 40 – The Weight of Shadows

-Beatrice had not long sat down in her chamber to rest when there was a knock at the door.
+That night, Beatrice lay in her chamber, the *sparver* curtains pulled nearly shut, leaving only a sliver of the room visible.
+A single candle burned on a stone stand; its light bled through the gap, throwing a jagged yellow stripe across the hangings.

+*Godfrey is kind.
+He is patient.
+He promised not to take Stanwey.*

+The flickering flame played tricks on the coarse wool, forming strange patterns that reminded her of faces.
+Faces like the man who had grabbed her arm in the dark.
+Faces that twisted into Sir Guy’s sneer.
+She shut her eyes, and for a moment it helped – but her heart hammered as if the chapel door were about to explode inward again.

+*They are not real.
+I am safe.
+Am I safe?
+What if—*

+She didn't want to see the shapes, but her brain wouldn't stop fixing the shadows into faces.

+*What if Godfrey hates me because I can't forget those men’s faces?
+What if I flinch when I see his face – not because he is like them, but because I cannot stop seeing them?*

+She remembered the whispers at court, the sharp voices behind her back. *He’ll tire of her.
+She’s a goose girl playing at being someone else.
+The King’s son deserves better.* She had tried to ignore them, but in the dark they circled back, louder than before.

+*What if they are right?
+What if I am wrong about him?*

+Finally, she leaned toward the gap and blew.
+The flame died in a sharp hiss of grey smoke, and the imagined faces were swallowed by thick darkness.
+Familiar noises sounded strange now: the creaking of the tree near her window rubbing against another, the wind moaning, distant footsteps echoing in the corridor.

+The footsteps grew closer.
+Stopped.
+A knock.

-The sound startled her.
-Her hand went to the Queen’s knife.
+Her hand went to the knife under her pillow.

-Goosie lifted her head momentarily, asleep on the hearth.

-Lady Margaret entered, her face softer than usual.
+“It’s only me, dear.”
+Lady Margaret’s voice, softer than usual.
 “The Queen asks for you.
-In her solar.
-Now.”
+In her solar.”

-Beatrice knew she was safe, yet her heart beat strongly.
+Beatrice exhaled, her heart still pounding.
+“Now?”

+“Now.
+Wrap yourself in a robe.
+I’ll wait.”

 ---

+### Chapter 41 – The Queen’s Solar (Late January 1115)

+Beatrice had not slept.
+She pulled a thick robe over her nightclothes and followed Lady Margaret through the cold corridors.
+Goosie, roused by the movement, waddled behind them, her claws clicking on the stone.

 The Queen’s solar was warm, the fire built high.
-Matilda sat in a carved chair, a cup of wine untouched at her elbow.
-She did not rise when Beatrice entered.
+Queen Matilda sat in a carved chair, a cup of wine standing untouched at her elbow.
+She did not rise when Beatrice entered, but her eyes swept over the girl’s pale face, the shadows beneath her eyes.

-“Take a seat.”
+“Take a seat, child.”

 Beatrice sat.
-Soft music seemed to come through the walls from another room, long reedy notes hanging thin and solitary in the warmth.
+Soft music seemed to float through the walls from another room, long sad reedy notes, hanging thin and solitary in the warm flickering light.

 For a long moment, the Queen said nothing.
+Then: “You are pale, child.
+Have you slept at all?”
+She leaned forward slightly, the firelight catching the gold thread of her sleeves.

+Beatrice hesitated.
+The polite lie was on her tongue, but the Queen’s eyes were too sharp.
+“The nights are... long, Your Grace.
+Every shadow in the rafters wears a face I know.”

+“I thought as much.”
+Matilda’s voice dropped to a grounded, practical hum.
+“The spirit does not always mend quickly.”

+She turned to a servant.
+“Chamomile and lavender steeped in hot water, a little honey, and a small measure of poppy syrup – enough to ease the bones, not to cloud the mind.
+Bring a warm brick for her feet too.”

+The servant bowed and left.

+Beatrice blinked.
+“Your Grace, I did not come for medicine.”

+“You came because I sent for you,” Matilda said.
+“And I sent for you because Margaret told me you were not sleeping.
+The draught is not a cure for memory, but it tells the body that the danger has passed.”

+The serving maid returned with a steaming cup.
+Beatrice winced and almost dropped the cup.

+The Queen's eyes narrowed at the red sore across Beatrice’s hand.
+“What happened to your palm?”

+Beatrice looked down.
+The cut had reopened, a thin line of red across her skin.
+She had forgotten it.
+“I cut it.
+In the chapel.”

+The Queen turned to the servant, “A clean linen cloth from the chest.”

-Then: “You used the knife?”
+While waiting, the Queen asked, “You used the knife?”

 “Yes, Your Grace.
 I did not need to do much.”